Twitch/jerrybot/readme.md

 ## Do It Again Man
 You can schedule JerryBot to run again in a myriad of ways.
 Figger' it out.

-- The jerrybot.py script (available on its own in the [standalone branch](https://github.com/Twitch/jerrybot/tree/standalone) or here) can be scheduled via cron
+- The jerrybot.py script (available on its own in the [standalone branch](https://github.com/Twitch/jerrybot/tree/standalone)) can be scheduled via cron
 - Do some cool Compose stuff
 - Let the container run forever and let python do the scheduling magic
 - Do some quick adjustments to run the standalone python in an AWS Lambda and be all cloud forward, mate